c-o-pr/ddrescue-helper/README.md

 ## NOTES & WARNINGS

-> [!IMPORTANT]
+> [!NOTE]
 > The script was developed using old bash v3.2 to make it compatible with macOS.
 It should work with all newer bash.
 >
 > It's been tested on Mac OS 10.14 Mojave on macOS Ventura, Ubuntu 23.10 and Mint 21.2.

 > [!CAUTION]
 > This script helps you, it does not think for you.
 Consider every action you take with this helper.
+With power comes responsibility.
 >
-> Be careful about device specs: /dev associations can change with device addition and removal, or due to a reboot.
-DOUBLE CHECK THE TARGET FOR COPY and ZAP.
+> Be careful about device specs: /dev associations can change with device addition and removal (e.g., USB), or due to a reboot.
+DOUBLE CHECK COPY & ZAP DEVICE TARGETS FOR EVERY RUN.
 >
-> Working with a /dev implies access to critical format data structures.
+> COPYING a /dev to another /dev or an existing file is DESTRUCTIVE, overwriting the destination.
 >
-> COPYING a /dev to another /dev is DESTRUCTIVE, overwriting the destination.
->
-> Copying /dev to /dev when device sizes don't match is inherently tricky.
-Device layout has important implications om further recovery and use.
+> Device layout has important implications om further recovery and use.
 This topic is beyond the scope of this documentation.
+For example, copying /dev to /dev when device sizes don't match should be avoided, but can be made to work in some cases.
 Thoroughly consider what you are doing at a systems level.
 >
 > ZAP only operates on blocks marked as unreadable by GNU `ddescue` domain map, and it read-tests blocks before attempting to overwrite, so it's safe.
-But a ZAP of /dev can set in motion other failure modes.
-Be ready to deal with the consequences.
+However, a ZAP of /dev can set in motion other failure modes, such as FSCK pruning orphan files.
+Prepare to deal with the consequences.
 >
 > ZAP of a file only affects the data for that file, so this is relatively safe.
 >